dev-rebase/dev-rebase.github.io/docs/web.md

 - They teach you the important, modern workflow of deploying directly from a Git repository.
 - They handle the complex parts for you, allowing you to get your projects online quickly and build confidence.

 However, it's important to know that these platforms intentionally **hide the details**.
-As you advance, you must look inside this "black box."
+As you advance, you must look inside this "black box".
 A good developer should eventually understand the concepts that these platforms manage automatically:

 - What a Web Server is (like [Nginx](https://nginx.org/) or [Apache](https://httpd.apache.org/)) and how it handles requests.
 - The basics of a Linux server environment.